Safety Managers Can Only Manage Hazards That Are Reported

 Train Employees to Use Hazard Reporting Systems

-Initial SMS training, as well as recurring SMS training, should instruct employees of the various avenues that the aviation SMS can receive reported safety issues.
+Initial SMS training, as well as recurring SMS training, should instruct employees on the various avenues that the aviation SMS can receive reported safety issues.
 All employee safety indoctrination and training should also be documented for future aviation safety audits.

 Safety training should include hazard identification training.
 Many employees do not know the difference between a hazard, risk, or control measure.
 They need training on what types of safety concerns management is interested in.